 It goes without saying that preparing your own food will save you a lot of money.
 The cost of food in Leicester is so affordable that you can prepare an entire day’s meal for under £10.
 In contrast, a dinner for two at an Italian restaurant will cost you £50.
 Here is a rough breakdown of the cost of basic food in Leicester –

-Besides food, you will also have to spend on clothing, gym membership, doctor’s visit, toiletries, etc. Be prepared to spend close to £150 monthly on all these other necessities.
+Besides food, you will also have to spend on clothing, gym membership, doctor’s visit, toiletries, etc. In Leicester, students should expect the cost of food to be close to £400 monthly, as part of their essential expenses.

 Cost Of Entertainment And Recreation In Leicester